augiege/FastHandsTrainer/README.md

 # FastHandsTrainer
-Repo for the Fast Hands Trainer Application
+This is the repo for the iOS Fast Hands Trainer application.